Israeli strike on a school in Gaza kills at least 27 people, Palestinian health officials say - Boston News, Weather, Sports | WHDH 7News

 Netanyahu said Sunday that Israel plans to maintain overall security control of Gaza after the war and implement U.S. President Donald Trump’s proposal to resettle much of its population elsewhere through what the Israeli leader referred to as “voluntary emigration.”

-Palestinians have rejected the proposal, viewing it as expulsion from their homeland after Israel’s offensive left much of it uninhabitable, and human rights experts say implementing the plan would likely violate international law.
+Palestinians view the proposal as expulsion from their homeland, and human rights experts say the plan would likely violate international law.

 Israel’s war in Gaza has killed more than 50,000 Palestinians, according to Gaza’s Health Ministry, which doesn’t say whether those killed are civilians or combatants but says more than half of those killed were women and children.
 Israel says it has killed around 20,000 militants, without providing evidence.

-The war has left vast areas of Gaza in ruins and at its height displaced around 90% of the population.
+The war has left most of Gaza in ruins and at its height displaced around 90% of the population.

 The war began when Hamas-led militants attacked southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians, and taking 251 hostages, most of whom have since been released in ceasefire agreements and other deals.
 Israel rescued eight living hostages and has recovered dozens of bodies.